- If you can't upgrade to the new OS from the updates, don't hesitate to install Windows 11 without using the assistant.

 Before letting you enjoy the change, we will also help you find out if there are any updates for the OS.

 You must do this from time to time, and it’s imperative to check them right after installing Windows 11 because there might be new drivers and security patches to install.

 - Click the Start button and select Settings.

 - Now choose Windows Update from the left and hit the Check for updates button from the right.

 - If there are any new updates, the system will download and install them right away.

-If you changed your mind and don’t want to upgrade, there is also the option to install Windows 11 on a virtual machine and test it with no implications for your PC.
+If you change your mind and don’t want to upgrade, there is also the option to install Windows 11 on a virtual machine and test it without implications for your PC.

-You will need more physical memory available to load it but once you run it on the VM, you will be able to test its features in a controlled environment.
+You will need more physical memory to load it, but once you run it on the VM, you can test its features in a controlled environment.